leroycep/leroycep-portfolio/content/projects/sauti-studio/index.md

 Built using HTML and LESS.

-- Bullet 1
+- Created and designed the marketing pages
-- Bullet 2
+- Site is responsive

 <!-- more -->